nevermore3d/Nevermore_Mini/README.md

 Mini size - Max performance.
-A new standard in tiny printer filtration.
+A new standard in tiny printer filtration. read more on [Printables](https://www.printables.com/model/757663-nevermore-mini-3d-printer-hepa-and-carbon-air-filt).

 Same performance as 3-6 micros, plus hepa filtration, in an adaptable package.
 Use with a single fan controlled by the printer, as standalone or as a connected mcu with VOC sensors?
 Mini got you covered.